Constannnnnt/COMP5421_Computer-Vision/README.md

 This repo contains four projects for COMP5421 - Computer Vision@HKUST.
 And each of these four projects involves different knowledge background about computer vision.

+* You may need UST CSE account to access some webpages.

 ## Image scissor

 ### General Idea

-The general idea of this project is that after loading the image, we finished the cost computation by implementing the cost function provided in the webpage.
+The general idea of this project is that after loading the image, we finished the cost computation by implementing the cost function provided in the [course webpage](https://course.cse.ust.hk/comp5421/Password_Only/projects/iscissor/index.html)*.
 Every time when the user clicks a seed, we will update the path tree according to the Dijkstra's algorithm.

 ### Artifacts